-So back to our conversation over our nice cup of café Latte… The both of us, long term residents here in Pattaya, came to the same conclusion and we fully agreed “Pattaya is BACK on the map”.
+So back to our conversation over our nice cup of café Latte… Both of us, long-term residents here in Pattaya, came to the same conclusion and we fully agreed “Pattaya is BACK on the map”.
 Not that much for foreign tourists (as Pattaya has always been popular anyway), no, Pattaya is back for the Thais!
-Now, that immediately explains why the city nowadays has a constant “buzz” throughout the year inclusive the month of September.
+Now, that immediately explains why the city nowadays has a constant “buzz” throughout the year inclusive of the month of September.
 Pattaya is rediscovered!

-I feel that Pattaya’s changes over just a very limited number of years have created a warm safety-net for those that seek comfort in their “own” trusted and familiar environment.
+I feel that Pattaya’s changes over just a very limited number of years have created a warm safety net for those that seek comfort in their “own” trusted and familiar environment.
 Now that explains why the Bangkokians restarted to adore Pattaya again.
-Imagine yourself seated in one of the ‘plounge chairs’ (pool & lounge) on the 16th floor of the newly opened 5-star Hilton Hotel overlooking the city and ocean in front of you, sipping a fresh cocktail with trendy lounge-music in the background and an evening sea breeze tickling your neck… Yeah, if this is a crime then by God let me enjoy it before I am struck by lightning.
+Imagine yourself seated in one of the ‘plunge chairs’ (pool & lounge) on the 16th floor of the newly opened 5-star Hilton Hotel overlooking the city and ocean in front of you, sipping a fresh cocktail with trendy lounge music in the background and an evening sea breeze tickling your neck… Yeah, if this is a crime then by God let me enjoy it before I am struck by lightning.

 Pattaya isn’t Pattaya anymore.
 If you look down from above, a few clutches of beer bars and massage parlors have become nothing more than a small row of pink neon lights… That’s the dawn of a new era to me.
 And to everyone.
 Gosh, I would love to invite everyone to celebrate the rebirth of Pattaya City with me.
 Just the way I wanted it to be: Pattaya, my home.

-Ever since Cuijpers arrived in Asia he has been active in business.
+Ever since Cuijpers arrived in Asia he has been active in the business.

 Cees Cuijpers is Managing Director/Partner of Town & Country Property Co., Ltd, based on the Eastern Seaboard of Thailand; one of Pattaya’s leading real-estate outfits.

-Cuijpers joined T&C right after the company became active in Thailand mid 2003.
+Cuijpers joined T&C right after the company became active in Thailand in 2003.

 Heading the architectural and design department, T&C rapidly gained popularity as not many real-estate agencies were offering similar services.

-His expertise and knowledge focuses on Thailand’s Eastern Seaboard, the city of Pattaya in particular.
+His expertise and knowledge focus on Thailand’s Eastern Seaboard, the city of Pattaya in particular.